kemayo/sublime-text-exclude-paths/README.markdown

  * Type "Exclude Paths" when the list appears to find it.

 Package Control will automatically keep Exclude Paths up to date with the latest version.

+## Questions

+### How is this stored?

+It depends on how you opened the project.
+If you used the `Open Project...` menu item to open a `.sublime-project` file, changes will be saved to the project file.
+If you've just opened a folder (via `subl`, the `Open...` menu item, or dragging it onto Sublime), Sublime Text will remember it internally, but won't persist that across openings.

+### Why don't my changes to `Preferences.sublime-settings` apply now?

+Higher-priority settings in Sublime Text (like those in project data) override lower priority settings (like those in your generic preferences file).
+As such, anything we set in the project file will completely replace your default settings.